Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules: Introduction

+The Meataxe algorithm for multiparameter persistence modules follows the costly approach analogous to the one in the one-parameter case that expects the presentation of each individual linear map explicitly.
+In particular, It expects the input $d$-parameter module $M$ over a finite subset of $\mathbb{Z}^d$ to be given as a large matrix in $\field{k}^{D\times D}$ with entries in a fixed field $\field{k}=\mathbb{F}_q$, where $D$ is the sum of dimensions of vector spaces over all points in $\mathbb{Z}^d$ supporting $M$.
+The time complexity of the Meataxe algorithm is $O(D^6\log q)$ ~\cite{holtmeataxe}.
 In general, $D$ might be quite large.
-It is not clear what is the most efficient way to transform an input simplicial filtration to a representation matrix required by the Meataxe algorithm.
-A naive approach is to consider the minimal sub-grid in $\mathbb{Z}^d$ that supports the changes in the simplicial complex.
-In the worst-case, with $n$ being the total number of simplices in input filtration, one has to consider $O({n\choose d})=O(n^d)$ grid points in $\Int^d$ each with a vector space of dimension $O(n)$.
-This means that $D=O(n^{(d+1)})$ in the worst-case giving a worst-case time complexity of $O(n^{6(d+1)}\log q)$.
-Even allowing approximation, the algorithm~\cite{holt1994testing} runs in at least $O(n^{3(d+1)}\log q)$ time (or $O(n^{4(d+1)}\log q)$ as conjectured in~\cite{holtmeataxe} because of some special cases mentioned in~\cite{holt1994testing}).
+It is not clear what is the most efficient way to transform an input that specifies generators and relations ( or a simplicial filtration) to a representation matrix required by the Meataxe algorithm.
+A naive approach is to consider the minimal sub-grid in $\mathbb{Z}^d$ that supports the non-trivial maps.
+In the worst-case, with $N$ being the total number of generators and relations, one has to consider $O({N\choose d})=O(N^d)$ grid points in $\Int^d$ each with a vector space of dimension $O(N)$.
+Therefore, $D=O(N^{d+1})$ giving a worst-case time complexity of $O(N^{6(d+1)}\log q)$.
+Even allowing approximation, the algorithm~\cite{holt1994testing} runs in $O(N^{3(d+1)}\log q)$ time.